ScyPyna/ENTWINE-Lab/Wiki/01_Lab/Protocols/README.md

 This protocol describes how to start a fresh Chlamydomonas liquid culture in TAP medium under sterile conditions.

 ### 🛠️ Materials

-• agar slant;
+- agar slant;

-• sterile Erlenmeyer flask;
-(*appropriate volume*: the working volume should not exceed approximately 50–70% of the total flask capacity, in order to allow adequate aeration and prevent oxygen limitation)
+- sterile Erlenmeyer flask (*appropriate volume*: the working volume should not exceed approximately 50–70% of the total flask capacity, in order to allow adequate aeration and prevent oxygen limitation);

-• cellulose lid to close the flask;
+- cellulose lid to close the flask;

-• sterile TAP medium;
+- sterile TAP medium;

-• sterile polystyrene inoculating 1 μL loops.
+- sterile polystyrene inoculating 1 μL loops.

 ### ⚙️ Procedure
 1. Work under the laminar flow hood.
 2. Open the agar slant carefully.
 3. Gently touch the surface of the algal colony with the loop.
 Avoid digging into the agar.
 A small amount of biomass is sufficient to cover the inside of the loop.
 4. Open the sterile flask containing liquid TAP.
 Keep the opening exposure time as short as possible.
 5. Insert the loop into the medium and gently swirl to release the cells.
 6. Close the flask.

-7. Label with: Strain - Your initials - Date - other data that might be necessary to distinguish the culture (above all when more than one is growing in the incubator)
+7. Label with: Strain - Your initials - Date - other data that might be necessary to distinguish the culture (above all when more than one is growing in the incubator).
 8. Incubate under standard growth conditions.

-📈 Culture Conditions
+📈 **Culture Conditions**

-• Temperature: 22–25 °C
+- Temperature: 22–25 °C

-• 16 hours of light / 8 hours of dark - 9% cool light; 9% white light
+- 16 hours of light / 8 hours of dark - 9% cool light; 9% white light

-• 160 rpm agitation
+- 160 rpm agitation

 ⚠️ **Important Considerations**